-BT has an extensive client base which numbered, at 31 December 2022 over 3.9 million active retail clients, over 410,000 active SME clients and almost 12,000 active corporate and large corporate clients.
+BT has an extensive client base which numbered, at 31 December 2023, over 4.24 million active clients, being registered an increase of 8% compared with 2022, out of which: 3.8 million are retail clients, over 440,000 are active SME clients and over 12,700 are active mid-corporate and large corporate clients.
 Relationships with these clients are deep, strong, typically spanning over a long period of time and numerous types of products.